XAITK/xaitk-saliency/docs/release_notes/pending_release.rst

   generic ``PerturbationOcclusion``, and two usable classes ``DRISEStack`` and ``RandomGridStack``.

+* Updated behavior of the ``SlidingWindow`` ``PerturbImage`` implementation.
+For a given stride, the number of masks generated is now agnostic to the window size.

 Utils

 * Updated COCO utility functions to use new high-level detector interface.